Magicflex PL 75/3.5

 In my opinion it is nothing less than a breakthrough for medium-format photography.

-Mounting the Magicflex PL 75/3.5 on a Rolleicord Vb or Rolleiflex 3.5B opens new creative possibilities — effectively giving birth to “new” cameras built on legendary foundations for a price that makes owning a NEW Rolleiflex/Rolleicord Vb truly possible
+Mounting the Magicflex PL 75/3.5 on a Rolleicord Vb or Rolleiflex 3.5B opens new creative possibilities — effectively giving birth to “new” cameras built on legendary foundations for a price that makes owning a NEW medium format camera of the highest standard truly possible.

-Rebuilds with the Magicflex PL 75/3.5 are available exclusively in my shop.
+Rebuilds with the Magicflex PL 75/3.5 lens are available exclusively in my shop

 All photo and video materials belong to magicflexcamera.com and are used for demonstration purposes only.
 Please do not use them in commercial projects.